One month, you’re working out like a boss. The next, you feel like you’ve hit a wall — literally.

 “Signs that you’re exercising too much are when you have pain that’s not a good sort of sore,” Liem explains.
 “It’s the kind of pain that prevents you from doing daily activities.
-If you need to bend down to tie your shoe and you start second-guessing it due to your pain, then you’ve probably pushed too far.”
+If you need to bend down to tie your shoe and start second-guessing it due to your pain, you’ve probably pushed too far.”

-“With overtraining syndrome, your performance decreases, exercise doesn’t feel fun anymore and there’s a potential for developing associated psychological symptoms such as anxiety and depression,” Liem says.
+“With overtraining syndrome, your performance decreases, exercise doesn’t feel fun anymore, and there’s a potential for developing associated psychological symptoms such as anxiety and depression,” Liem says.

-So how can you stay active and reach your fitness goals without falling off the training treadmill, so to speak?
+So how can you stay active and reach your fitness goals without falling off the training treadmill?
+Liem shares his top tips for safely exercising within your limits.

 Get your rest days in